-To implement a differentiated curriculum, teachers need to use a variety of strategies with the highly able students.
-In-servicing is provided teachers on the following strategies:
+To implement a differentiated curriculum, teachers need to use a variety of strategies with highly able students.
+In-servicing is provided teachers with the following strategies:

 - Flexible Grouping: Group students in a variety of ways depending on the classroom activity with desired learning outcomes.

 - Curriculum Compacting: Process where students who already know the material to be studied are allowed to document their skill mastery and ‘test out’ of the regular classroom work.
 They are then allowed to work on an alternate activity.

 - Independent Study: Process for in-depth study of an area of interest.
 The teacher has checkpoints and rules for this study and monitors it or gives some other adult the responsibility for monitoring it.

 - Resident Experts: Some students are resident experts in an area of particular interest and are given class time to study this area in depth.
 These resident experts within the school can be called on to go to other classes and share their expertise.

 - Learning Contracts: Agreements between student and teacher, which allow the student to work on tasks at an agreed-upon time.
 Activities typically involve student choices.